-In addition to any milestone payments, to the extent the Company enters into sublicense arrangements, it is obligated to pay to MSK and MIT a percentage of certain payments received from sublicensees of the rights licensed to it by MSK and MIT, which percentage will be based upon the achievement of certain clinical milestones.
-The Company has not entered into any sublicenses related to the SADA License Agreement.
-For each of the constructs previously generated by MSK using the SADA Technology and sold for the Company by a sublicensee, the Company may pay sales milestones up to \$60,000,000, in total, based on the achievement of various levels of cumulative net sales made by the sublicensee.
+For the MSK License Agreement and the SADA License Agreement, in addition to any milestone payments, to the extent the Company enters into sublicense arrangements, it is obligated to pay to MSK, as indicated in MSK License Agreement, and MSK and MIT, as indicated in SADA License Agreement, a percentage of certain payments received from sublicensees of the rights licensed to it by MSK, or MSK and MIT, which percentage will be based upon the achievement of certain clinical milestones.
+See NOTE 3-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES for sublicense agreements related to MSK License Agreements by the Company.

-Failure by the Company to meet certain conditions under the arrangement could cause the related license to such licensed products to be canceled and could result in termination of the entire arrangement with MSK and MIT.
-In addition, the Company may terminate the SADA License Agreement with prior written notice.
+Failure by the Company to meet certain conditions under each arrangement could cause the related licenses to such licensed products to be canceled and could result in termination of the respective arrangement with MSK, or MSK and MIT.